“I’m teaching a bunch of little brats next year.”—Jeffrey Epstein, 1974-75 Dalton School Yearbook

 In the United States, there are various schools that educate children from the social upper classes—Kent School, Horace Mann, Miss Porter’s.
 Dalton is among that set.
 These schools are often restricted to children from the “old money” stratum in society, with a small number of scholarship students or athletes from non-elite backgrounds.

 In 1974, Dalton was run by headmaster Donald Barr—father of Attorney General William Barr, whose Justice Department recently began a review of Epstein’s 2007 non-prosecution agreement for the Palm Beach child sexual assault charges.
 Writers have noted the interesting coincidence.
 However, Donald Barr resigned in turmoil in February of 1974 (according to the March 14, 1974 issue of The Daltonian) which was seven months before Jeffrey Epstein began teaching there that fall.
 While it is possible that Donald Barr may have hired Epstein, if he made personnel decisions long in advance, the Dalton School lost four math teachers (according to The Daltonian) prior to the 1974-75 school year.
 Therefore the school may have hired Epstein, in part, out of an urgent need to fill vacant positions—even though Epstein did not have a college degree.
+(UPDATE: Journalist Edward Jay Epstein has recently claimed that he was approached by private investigators with the Kroll agency—hired by Wexner's company L Brands to look into Jeffrey Epstein's background—who told him that Epstein had faked his resume to land his job at Dalton.)

 Peter Branch was the acting headmaster after Barr’s departure and he may have hired Epstein.
 Full verification would require access to Dalton’s personnel records, if they still retain them.
 I put a Freedom of Information Law (FOIL) request into the State of New York Department of Education and they reported having no teaching license on file for Epstein—this may suggest that he was not planning on a career in teaching.
 Unlike public schools, it should be noted, a private school like Dalton does not require its teachers to possess a state teaching license or certificate.